-Climate change is a critical part of the Sac Metro Air District vision of clean, carbon free air for all.
+Climate change is a critical part of the Sac Metro Air District vision of clean air and a low-carbon future for all.
 Adopted in 2006, the Sac Metro Air District Climate Change Protection Program provides outreach and education, data analysis and research, and support for local, regional, state, and federal initiatives to address climate change.
 Efforts focus on both reducing greenhouse gas emissions as well as helping the Sacramento region to prepare for the effects of climate change.

 Utilities are a significant cost burden for low-income families.
 Energy efficiency retrofits can help families save on their energy bills and enjoy a more comfortable living environment while reducing energy use and greenhouse gas emissions.
 We are working with Rebuilding Together Sacramento and the Sacramento Association of REALTORS to provide Tier 1 energy-efficiency retrofits to low-income homeowners, often elderly residents who are among the most at risk to climate change.

 Sac Metro Air District staff reviews and provides comments on new construction and development projects in Sacramento County to reduce the project’s emissions of greenhouse gases and other air pollutants.
 Solutions such as bicycle racks, bike lanes, solar panels, and street trees can help projects reduce their environmental footprint and greenhouse gas emissions, and foster a healthier living environment.

 Sac Metro Air District is partnering with ZipCar, Mutual Housing California, and the Sacramento Housing and Redevelopment Agency to bring electric vehicle car share to multi-family low income housing.
 This pilot project will enable low-income residents to improve their lives through the use of zero-emissions vehicles, reducing emissions while enabling better access to jobs, health care, schools, fresh food, and more.